joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/19/opinion/american-empire-trump.html

 **Starmer Says He Will Run if There Is a Leadership Contest**\
-`Prime Minister Keir Starmer said he would run if there were a contest for the Labour Party leadership.
+`Prime Minister Keir Starmer of Britain said he would run if there were a contest for the Labour Party leadership.
 A top rival in the party, Andy Burnham, won a special parliamentary election, making him eligible to challenge the prime minister.`\
 https://www.nytimes.com/video/world/europe/100000010979670/starmer-burnham-makerfield-election-uk.html

 **Marcella Hazan’s Bolognese Sauce**\